juhovh/tailguard/README.md

 WireGuard subnets and routes are automatically advertised on the Tailscale network, but it doesn't work the other way around.

-Let's say your TailGuard node has an IP addresses `10.1.0.2` and `fd00:ed7c:a960:6e9b::2` for the WireGuard tunnel.
-You likely want to add at least routes `100.64.0.0/10` and `fd7a:115c:a1e0::/48` (Tailscale private address spaces) to be routed through `10.5.5.2`.
+Let's say your TailGuard node has IP addresses `10.1.0.2` and `fd00:ed7c:a960:6e9b::2` for the WireGuard tunnel, like in the above config.
+You likely want to add at least routes `100.64.0.0/10` and `fd7a:115c:a1e0::/48` (Tailscale private address spaces) to be routed through `10.1.0.2`.
 You can do this with something along the lines of:

 ```
 ip route add 100.64.0.0/10 via 10.1.0.2 dev wgserver